By Andy Crosby

 “As far as I’m concerned it’s recolonization, not self-determination,” said Diabo.
 “They’re telling us what they’re going to do – what’s negotiable and what’s not negotiable.”

 INAC claims that, “Ultimately, this work will help assist Canada to overcome the legacy of colonization and achieve true reconciliation with Indigenous peoples.”

 Put this way, Canada is framed as the victim burdened to “overcome” its own legacy, the mishap of colonization.

-“Making this shift is fundamental to the growth and prosperity of Canada,” implores INAC, which is unable to reach its full economic potential due to the obstacles put forward by Indigenous peoples.
+“Making this shift is fundamental to the growth and prosperity of Canada,” implores INAC – implying that Canada is unable to reach its full economic potential due to the obstacles put forward by Indigenous peoples.
 A long-time goal of the government’s Comprehensive Land Claims Process has been establishing economic ‘certainty’ for settler enterprises.

 This really gets to the unspoken heart of the matter: land.